dandaman/whealbiCode/README.md

 ![Whealbi Logo](https://www.whealbi.eu/wp-content/themes/whealbi/images/logo.png)
 # whealbiCode
 Custom source code, workflows and jupyter notebooks used in the analysis of the wheat genotypes sequenced in the Whealbi Project

+## ancestral_region_simulations/

+Code and data to simulate hexaploid wheat ancestral region of origin ; used for figure4B.

+## monophyly_permutation/

+Code and data for the permutation tests to test the grouping of three character : continent of origin, growth habit, and historical group.